 Acknowledge What You Feel

 The real power of shame comes from keeping it hidden, sometimes even from ourselves.
 When you’re ashamed of something, the natural reflex is to bury it, but that only makes it worse.
 The first step in coping with shame is to acknowledge what you’re feeling.
-Several studies have found just acknowledging emotions can minimize the negative impact they have on you.
+Several studies have found that just acknowledging emotions can minimize the negative impact they have on you.
 One study found that participants who were more accepting of their emotions were less likely to develop symptoms of depression following stressful situations.
 Acknowledging and accepting your feelings of shame are the first steps in the process of letting it go.

 Distinguish Shame from Guilt